-Although highly trained medical professionals will care for you during treatment, most centers require that you identify a family member or friend who can serve as your caregiver 24/7, particularly after leaving the hospital.
+Although highly trained medical professionals will care for your loved one during treatment, most CAR T-cell programs require patients to identify a family member or friend who can serve as their caregiver 24/7 for approximately four weeks after the infusion of CAR T-cells.

-- assuming some of the medical duties that were provided by nurses while the patient was hospitalized
+- assuming some of the medical duties that were previously handled by nurses

 - ensuring the patient follows the treatment plan prescribed by the medical team

-- acquiring and dispensing the medications the patient needs daily
+- acquiring and dispensing medications the patient needs daily

 - scheduling and coordinating transportation to the clinic and specialist visits

-- monitoring the patient for new or worsening symptoms
+- monitor the patient for new or worsening symptoms

-- communicating any change in the patient’s condition to the healthcare team
+- communicate any change in the patient’s condition to the healthcare team

-- protecting the patient from sources of infection
+- protect the patient from sources of infection

-- managing usual household chores such as paying bills, childcare, home maintenance, running errands and work
+These tasks are in addition to managing usual household chores such as paying bills, childcare, home maintenance, running errands, as well as maintaining a job.

-While recovering at home, the patient may show signs of neurological problems such as:
+While recovering at home, patients may show signs of neurological problems such as:

 - confusion